79% of retail CFD accounts lose money

 With a dedicated mobile app and user-friendly online platform, eToro offers several options for accessing the platform. eToro customers can log into and set up and use the stock trading platform on:

 The eToro mobile app is one of the best trading apps available today and offers the same great user experience as the web platform.
-It’s free to download and is available on Android or iOS devices.
+The mobile apps are free to download on Android or iOS devices.

 The eToro app is secured by two-factor authentication (2FA) and you can further secure it using your biometric data and lock it behind a fingerprint, if your phone allows it.